 Knowing your inventory turnover ratio gives you key insights into your business’ performance.

-Holding on to inventory for a long time is bad for business.
-If you’re not selling your stock, you’re not bringing in revenue to cover your operating costs, turn a profit and—crucially—buy new stock.
-As inventory becomes dusty, dead stock, it holds you back from investing in new products customers might be interested in.
-Ultimately, you stand to be left behind by your competitors.
+Holding on to inventory for too long is bad for business.
+If you’re not selling your stock, you’re not bringing in revenue to cover operating costs, turn a profit, and—crucially—buy new stock.
+As inventory becomes dusty dead stock, it prevents you from investing in new products your customers might be interested in.
+Ultimately, you risk being left behind by competitors.

-It is important to note that some industries will see more inventory turns than others simply by the nature of the products that are being sold.
-Apparel and perishable goods, for example, will turn faster than automobiles; fast fashion will turn faster than luxury fashion.
+It’s important to note that some industries will see more inventory turns than others.
+For instance, apparel and perishable goods will turn faster than automobiles; fast fashion will turn faster than luxury fashion.

 Understanding the impact of inventory management on cash flow